haixei/python-sockets-examples/README.md

 ![Status: Finished](https://img.shields.io/badge/Status-Finished-%235d6d91)

-# Sockets in Python - Examples
+# Sockets in Python - examples

 Example implementations of a socket, made using Python with the socket library and SocketIO.
 Sockets are endpoints for sending and receiving data across the network and you can learn more about them [here](https://medium.com/swlh/understanding-socket-connections-in-computer-networking-bac304812b5c).